vilhelmen/solo/support/notes.md

 		* Priority for draw jumps IFF they are next
 			* wilddraw > draw? but what color to jump to?
 		* Priority for reverse jumps if the new order puts them at disadvantage

+Color changes.
+How do they work?
+* if you have an equal (and numerous) number of red and blue, changing to blue is 50/50?
+* what if you have 2x or 3x as many blue?
+Do you hold out or jump to the larger play space
+* what if there's one red left? do you play it, screwing yourself if it doesn't change, or jump, hoping to slip it in later?
+* color change factor?
+Colors are more likely to change with more players (then again I guess bots will make up 50% of all players at LEAST)
+	* strictly choosing to stay causes colors to swap less (of course this depends on individual hands, buuut)
+	* strictly jumping is chaotic
+	* are either of these even true?
+Hand makeup is complex.

 ## Misc
 * Draw till you can play?